dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 1. The `cudf.read_csv` function doesn't yet support reading chunks from a single CSV file, and so doesn't work well with very large CSV files.
-We had to split our large CSV files into many smalle CSV files first with normal Dask+Pandas:
+We had to split our large CSV files into many smaller CSV files first with normal Dask+Pandas:

     ```python